petrokvitka/amulet_anomaly_detection/README.md

 To be able to use AMULET, please download (use the green button in the right up corner Code -> Download as ZIP -> unzip it on your computer) or clone this repository, using the following command:
 `git clone https://github.com/petrokvitka/amulet_anomaly_detection/`
+Next, change into this directory `cd amulet_anomaly_detection`.

 ### Train Autoencoder model
 To train the autoencoder model, the installation of [Anaconda](https://docs.anaconda.com/anaconda/install/) is required.
-The first step to train the autoencoder model, is to create and make sure to activate the conda environment for the training:
+The first step in training of the autoencoder model, is to create and make sure to activate the conda environment for the training:
 `conda env create -f train_autoencoder.yml`

 Activation of the conda environment is possible with the following command: